Probing the hadron mass spectrum in dense two-color QCD with the linear sigma model: Introduction

-In QC$_2$D, diquarks made of two quarks become color-singlet and hence can be regarded as baryons.
+In QC$_2$D, diquarks made of two quarks form a color singlet and hence can be regarded as baryons.
 Accordingly, baryonic matter is formed as a many-body system of diquarks obeying the Bose-Einstein statistics.
 As a result, when the baryon chemical potential or, equivalently, the quark chemical potential $\mu_q$ exceeds a certain critical value, the Bose-Einstein condensate (BEC) phase of diquarks emerges at sufficiently low temperature~\cite{Kogut:1999iv,Kogut:2000ek}.
 The phase is often called the {\it diquark condensed phase} or the {\it baryon superfluid phase} since the baryon number conservation is violated here.
 In contrast, the normal phase with no BECs, which is continuously connected to the vacuum, i.e., the system with vanishing temperature and chemical potential, is simply referred to as the {\it hadronic phase}.
+In this phase, all thermodynamic quantities are independent of $\mu_q$, which is known as the {\it Silver Blaze property}.

 Emergence of the baryon superfluidity is manifestly reflected by hadron mass spectrum.
-For instance, the baryon number violation in the superfluid phase causes mixings among mesons and diquarks having the identical quantum numbers~\cite{Ratti:2004ra}.
+For instance, the baryon number violation in the superfluid phase causes mixings among mesons and diquarks having identical quantum numbers~\cite{Ratti:2004ra}.
 The appearance of the Nambu-Goldstone (NG) bosons in association with the breakdown of $U(1)_B$ baryon number symmetry is another striking consequence~\cite{Kogut:1999iv,Kogut:2000ek}.
-For this reason, the lattice simulations that reveal modifications of hadron masses in the baryon superfuid phase as well as in the hadronic phase were performed by several groups~\cite{Hands:1999md,Kogut:2001na,Muroya:2002ry,Hands:2007uc,Wilhelm:2019fvp,Murakami2022}.
+For this reason, lattice simulations that reveal modifications of hadron masses in the baryon superfuid phase as well as in the hadronic phase were performed by several groups~\cite{Hands:1999md,Kogut:2001na,Muroya:2002ry,Hands:2007uc,Wilhelm:2019fvp,Murakami2022}.
 In particular, in Ref.~\cite{Murakami2022} the simulation was extended in such a way as to include not only the ground-state hadrons but also the orbitally excited ones having opposite parities.